 The Old Rail Trail is supported by the European Union EU4Business project and implemented by the Regional Development Agency (REZ) and Central Bosnia Canton Tourist Association, and Nesa Sistem d.o.o.
 Travnik.

-EU4Business is part of the Local Development Strategies programme and aims to stimulate the development of entrepreneurship, export-oriented sectors, tourism and agriculture in Bosnia and Herzegovina.
+EU4Business aims to stimulate the development of entrepreneurship, export-oriented sectors, tourism and agriculture in Bosnia and Herzegovina.
 The overall funding budget of EU4Business is €16 million and it is jointly funded by the European Union (€15 million) and the Federal Republic of Germany (€1.1 million).
-The project is jointly implemented by GIZ, the United Nations Development Programme and the International Labour Organization, and will end by March 2022.
+The project is jointly implemented by GIZ, ILO and UNDP and will end by March 2022.

 Photo credits:Central Bosnia Canton Tourist Association, Jajce Online, Wikipedia.